-Read more about the application process, requirements and frequently asked questions on the USC Graduate Admission Office website.
+Learn more about USC and the application process on the USC Graduate Admission Office website.

 The following documents must be submitted to the USC Graduate Admission Office, using our online application system that allows you to upload documents and track your application status.

 The Statement of Purpose must be submitted as part of the online Graduate Admission Application.
 Guided by the Statement of Purpose Instructions, you must address seven specific reasons why you want to enroll in our PhD program.
 The Suzanne Dworak-Peck School of Social Work Doctoral Committee uses this to help determine which applicants will make the greatest contribution to knowledge-building in the profession.

 You must upload your résumé as part of the online Graduate Admission Application.

 The USC Graduate Admission Office requires academic records from all colleges and universities you have attended.
 Complete the College/University Transcript Cover Page and send it to the registrar's office at each institution you have attended.
 International applicants must submit one official, original-language copy of academic records with certified English translation from each institution attended.